Bartley C of E Junior School

 • use additional or different strategies for motivation and management of your child’s behaviour (if appropriate).

-If your child has been identified as needing SEN Support they will receive specific intervention that is different or additional to the expectations described above.
+If your child has been identified as needing SEND Support, they will receive specific intervention that is different or additional to the expectations described above.
 This intervention may be decided by the class teacher or SENDCO.
-It could be in a small group or one to one with your child, done in or outside of the classroom and is most likely to be delivered by your child’s teaching assistant or class teacher.
+This could be in a small group or one to one with your child, done inside or outside of the classroom and is most likely to be delivered by your child’s teaching assistant or class teacher.

 For some children, in addition to the support outlined above, the school will have received advice and directions from an outside agency, such as an Educational Psychologist, Speech Therapist or Behavioural Support Service.
 At this stage your child’s intervention is more likely to be directed from the SENDCO and more formal assessments to track your child’s progress would take place.